ideaportriga/nexus-bridge/examples/ANGULAR Examples/SR Form Applet/README.md

-# Quick Start Guide: Nexus19 + Angular example
+# Quick Start Guide: Nexus Bridge + Angular example

-This guide will help to setup Nexus19 with the demo of a Form Applet that is built using Nexus19 and Angular framework.
+This guide will help to setup the demo that is built using Nexus Bridge and Angular framework.
 <br>The applet supports:
 - navigation through records
 - displaying, editing, saving and deleting data